100 dni do matury

-100 dni do matury (English: 100 days to matura) is the debut studio album by Polish rapper Mata.
-It was released on 18 January 2020 by the SBM Label music label.
+100 dni do matury (English: 100 Days until Matura) is the debut studio album by Polish rapper Mata.
+It was released on 18 January 2020 by the SBM Label.
 The album debuted at No. 1 on the Polish OLiS sales list, later achieving quadruple platinum, and diamond in June 2022.

 The album was the most listened to album by a Polish artist on the streaming platform Spotify in 2020 and 5th in 2021, and the 10th most purchased album in Poland in 2020 and 27th in 2021.

+Single

+As a promotion of the album, on January 16, 2020 a single was released with the titular song.
+In November 2020 it achieved the platinum single status.

 Reception

 The album was described by reviewers as "a decent disc, with really good moments".

 Music reviewers noted Mata's self-irony present in the lyrics, his "linguistic prowess", his "maturity in thinking about language", his "studious, at times demonstrably naive perspective", his "observational skills and naive sensitivity to the surrounding world", and his "good technique and wide interests, which can be heard in the backing tracks, stretched widely between the old and new schools of hip-hop".
 They pointed to Taco Hemingway's noticeable influence on the album.